-Existing cylinder marking shall be obliterated in accordance with prevailing standard and also stamp marking the cylinder saying it is scrapped.
+Existing cylinder marking shall be obliterated in accordance with prevailing standard.
+Also the cylinder shall be stamp marked saying it is scrapped.
 This is to further ensure that the cylinder cannot be returned to service.

 It is considered that cylinders treated in this way present no risk to the environment, and no health and safety risk to people.